rschuetzler/octopress/source/home/index.markdown

 ## Research Interests

-In my time at the University of Arizona, I've picked up a pretty broad spectrum of interests.
+I've picked up a pretty broad spectrum of interests.
 I follow a design science research methodology, and I really love making things that have real world uses.
 My main research focus is on building interactive and intelligent interfaces.
 I've built a chat bot based interviewing